About the sand battery

-K-mit AB is built on a vision to revolutionize energy storage by offering sustainable, efficient, and scalable solutions based on sand battery technology.
-The idea was born from the realization that energy storage is a key factor in enabling the transition to renewable energy and that there is a lack of robust solutions to meet the need for long-term and cost-effective storage.
+We have a vision to revolutionize the energy storage market by offering sustainable, efficient, and scalable solutions based on sand battery technology.
+The idea was born from the realization that energy storage is a key factor in the transition to renewable energy and that there is a lack of robust solutions for long-term and cost-effective storage.

 The project team core consists of the following people: